A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Abstract

 \section{Abstract}

 We develop a unified relative entropy framework for macroscopic limits of kinetic equations with Riesz-type interactions and Fokker--Planck relaxation.
-The method combines entropy dissipation, Fisher-information control, and modulated interaction energies into a robust stability theory that yields both strong and weak convergence results.
-For the strong convergence, we establish quantitative relative entropy estimates toward macroscopic limits under well-prepared data, extending the scope of the method to settings where nonlocal forces and singular scalings play a decisive role.
-For the weak convergence, we prove that quantitative convergence propagates in bounded Lipschitz topologies, even when the initial relative entropy diverges with respect to the singular scaling parameter.
-This dual perspective shows that relative entropy provides not only a tool for strong convergence, but also a new mechanism to handle mildly prepared initial states.
-We establish quantitative convergence toward three prototypical limits: the diffusive limit leading to a drift-diffusion equation, the high-field limit yielding the aggregation equation in the repulsive regime, and the strong magnetic field limit producing a generalized surface quasi-geostrophic equation.
+Our analysis covers three prototypical singular regimes: the diffusive limit leading to a drift-diffusion equation, the high-field limit yielding the aggregation equation in the repulsive regime, and the strong magnetic field limit producing a generalized surface quasi-geostrophic equation.
+The method combines entropy dissipation, Fisher-information control, and modulated interaction energies into a robust stability theory yielding both strong and weak convergence results.
+For the strong convergence, we establish quantitative relative entropy estimates toward macroscopic limits under well-prepared initial data, extending the scope of the method to settings where nonlocal forces and singular scalings play a decisive role.
+For the weak convergence, our approach captures three complementary phenomena: in the diffusive regime, it yields sharper quantitative estimates in weak topologies consistent with the formally optimal scaling; in the high-field regime, it propagates bounded Lipschitz stability for a class of mildly prepared initial data, even when the relative entropy diverges with respect to the singular scaling parameter; and in the strong magnetic field regime, it provides quantitative weak estimates, including bounded Lipschitz control of the rescaled momentum and negative Sobolev control of the density.
+This broader perspective shows that relative entropy provides not only a tool for strong convergence, but also a mechanism for treating low-regularity and mildly prepared regimes.
 The analysis highlights the unifying role of relative entropy in connecting microscopic dissipation with both strong and weak macroscopic convergence.

 \centerline{ }